quanmathip/QrDesktop/README.md

 # LinkToQrDesktop
-this is my first app :>
+app that i made :>